 Topher: Everybody’s a snowflake.
 [We’re] all different.

-Thanks to Matthew Parr for being amazing and providing the transcription for Topher's interview.
+Thanks to Matt Parr for providing the transcription to Topher’s story.